Winter

 Are you learning the words of the songs and poems?
 With repetition and practice, even the youngest children will begin copying the words and motions.
 It will be far from perfect, but that’s okay!
 Let your child join Ms. Becca when they are able.
 You can encourage them to model the motions.
 Sit and watch with your child–and sing and move with us!

 Storytime also follows a monthly rhythm.
 During the first week of Storytime, we hear a Grandpa Ivy tale, the second week a pedagogical or teaching tale, and the third and fourth week a nature tale or folk tale.
-If you have enjoyed this week of Storytime, please check out the other seasons we have available.
+Remember to check out the other seasons we have available in the Seasonal Sampler.